Local Mission Initiatives

 First Baptist has partnered with over seventy area churches to join Huntsville Assistance Program or known as HAP.
 HAP is located on our FBC campus near the east parking lot.
 This is a wonderful ministry helps the community by consolidating contributions from member churches and meets many needs in our area by providing help with utilities and rent.
 The greatest part of the ministry is the caring people who work to provide the best information in town on resources and help for those in crisis.
 When people are in crisis they need to know all the places that they can receive help.
 Gayla Kidd is the director of this ministry that began in 2001.
 She provides experienced leadership in training volunteers and expanding this ministry to the community.
 In 2009 a north HAP hub began in the Toney area and provides a needed ministry to that community.
 In the last several years HAP has had tremendous growth and now provides service to all of Madison County.
 A clearing house is also part of the ministry of HAP.
 Churches and others can check with the clearing house and see if a client has already been helped and by whom.
 Volunteers are needed in the clearing house and for interviewing clients who have applied for assistance.
 Contact Mike Pearce for more information.

 Serving the City is an annual event to bring the churches of Greater Huntsville and the surrounding communities together to visibly demonstrate the love of Christ through united prayer, a day of serving in the community, and celebrating together God’s goodness.
-Projects include home improvement, in-house projects, servant projects, ministries and agencies work, partnership with schools, block parties, and prayer walking.
+Projects include home improvement, nursing home visitation, block parties, and downtown Huntsville hospitality.

 Personal Energy Transportation (PET) International seeks to reflect the love of Jesus Christ by bringing the gift of mobility and dignity to those in developing countries who are unable to walk.